MallidiSasiKiranReddy/Stock-Trend-Prediction/README.md

-# Stock-Trend-Prediction App(live Demo: https://stockxense.streamlit.app/ )
+# Stock-Trend-Prediction App(Live Demo: https://stockxense.streamlit.app/ )
 A Streamlit-based application for predicting stock prices using an LSTM model.

 # Features